avocado smoothie

 The AIP diet is designed to reduce inflammation by systematically removing all foods known to or believed to agitate autoimmune systems and the gut.
 It's split into two phases: the elimination phase and the reintroduction phase.
 By eating a strict, additive and irritant-free diet for at least thirty days, you can analyze how foods make you feel from a "clean slate".

-Ideally, after you complete an autoimmune diet plan you will have a unique guide on which foods make you feel what ways and why.
+Ideally, after you complete an Autoimmune Protocol diet plan you will have a unique guide on which foods make you feel what ways and why.
 This is a powerful asset you can use to shape your health for years to come.
-While the science is still not conclusive on the AIP diet, early studies are promising.
+While the science is still not conclusive on AIP diet plans, early studies are promising.

 Original Beef